giavinh79/Plop/README.md

 ### DB Resources

-postgreSQL can be hosted locally via http://www.postgresqltutorial.com/install-postgresql/ and if you want to use mySQL, a mySQL remote database can be setup via http://remotemysql.com (will require some code changes for app to function properly though).
+postgreSQL can be hosted locally via http://www.postgresqltutorial.com/install-postgresql/ and if you want to use mySQL, a mySQL remote database can be setup via http://remotemysql.com (will require some code changes for app to function properly though due to how differently they deal with JSON data types).

 ## Project To Dos